BIOL 469 Seminars in Biology

-First day attendance is mandatory.Note: Enrollment limited to Environmental Science majors only, except by instructor permission.
+First day attendance is mandatory.Note: Enrollment limited to Biology majors only, except by instructor permission.
+Contact instructor for permission.
 Grading is Pass/No Credit (S/NC) only.

 1 Undergraduate credit